Which Computer for Recording?

-The standard Macbooks just don’t have the architecture to handle real-time audio processing.
+The standard Macbooks just don’t have the architecture to handle real-time audio processing for music recording.
 (Neither do most ‘standard’ PC’s).
 If you were to shell out the same amount of cash for a PC that you do to purchase a Macbook Pro, you could easily afford one of the high-end ‘Engineered-For-Audio’ PC computers, and you wouldn’t have to worry about it.

 If you purchase a specialized Audio-Computer of the PC version, from Creation Station, PC Audio Labs, ADK Pro Audio, or the like, you’ll pay roughly the same amount.

-I’ve been using PC’s for recording/editing/mixing/mastering for years.
+I’ve been using PC’s for music recording, editing, mixing, and mastering for years.
 (Ever since I sold my Atari computer, a couple decades ago!)
 I currently use a Lenovo T Series, it’s my 4th music-creation computer.
 However, not even all Lenovo’s will handle real-time audio production.
 To figure out which ones will give you trouble-free full-time audio processing, you’ll need to do some homework.

 One way to get information on a Notebook/Laptop computer is to have a look at NotebookCheck.net and search a computer’s specs for something called “Delayed Procedure Calls”, or DPC’s.
 It is one MAJOR indicator as to whether or not a computer can run real-time music production software.